Entering perimenopause can feel like going on a trip to a foreign land without a map.

 What is perimenopause?

-In other words, perimenopause is the time leading up to when your body stops ovulating.
+The peri in perimenopause means “around”— as in the time around menopause—and is basically the period leading up to when your body stops ovulating.

 What is the average age for perimenopause?